 The account symbol designates the period of availability for incurring obligations as follows:

-To maintain accountability, agencies must establish separate deposit fund accounts to hold non-government monies for individual statutory authorizations or programs.
-Deposit funds, which are for monies not owned by the government, are not included in the federal budget.
-If an agency is uncertain about the ownership of monies, it should ask its Treasury and OMB contacts for guidance.
+To maintain accountability, Entities must establish separate deposit fund accounts to hold non-government monies for individual statutory authorizations or programs.
+Deposit funds, which are for monies not owned by the federal government, are not included in the federal budget.
+If an entity is uncertain about the ownership of monies, it should ask its Treasury and OMB contacts for guidance.

-The following deposit funds are available to all agencies:
+The following deposit funds are available to all Entities: